shnigi/distributedsystems/README.md

 I am using the same recursive function from step 1 to send values to server and for final value I draw the line using variant 2 from step 2.

 ## 6.php step 3.
 Implement caching of results on the client side.

+Last file includes all the previous stuff but instead sending all the operations to server values are checked from cache before sending.